 Stock prices are low because the company is not valued highly by the market.
 So why would you buy them?

-Also, many MicroCap (Penny Stocks) are not traded on the normal exchanges directly but in what is called the OTC (Over the Counter) Market.
-This means you might see wider spreads and a seriously reduced liquidity.
-Liquidity is everything when trading stocks because even if the price rises you may not be able to sell the stock at the price you want because no one else is buying.
+Also, many MicroCap (Penny Stocks) are not traded on the regular exchanges directly but in what is called the OTC (Over the Counter) Market.
+This means you might see wider spreads and a severely reduced liquidity.
+Liquidity is everything when trading stocks because even if the price rises, you may not be able to sell the stock at the price you want; after all, no one else is buying.

-Also even worse with low liquidity, if the stock is falling and you want to sell there may be no buyers and this can absolutely crush the value of the stock causing you to completely wipe out.
+Also, even worse, with low liquidity, if the stock is falling and you want to sell, there may be no buyers, and this can crush the value of the stock, causing you to wipe out entirely.

 How to Scan a Website Disclaimer in Seconds?

-What most people do not know is that you can in a few seconds check thousands of words of legal disclaimer to get to the important bit.
+What most people do not know is that you can, in a few seconds, check thousands of words of legal disclaimer to get to the significant bit.